 Professor Joseph thinks Juneteenth is a fitting name, precisely because “the name suggests a longer stretch of time.”
-He points out that Lincoln issued the Emancipation Proclamation in 1863, which was followed by the Galveston announcement in 1865.
+Emancipation did not happen in one day: it was a process.
+Joseph points out that Lincoln issued the Emancipation Proclamation in 1863, which was followed by the Galveston announcement in 1865.
 Eleven years later, the Union Army left the South, “abandoning the ex-slaves to Jim Crow abuse and tyranny.”

-Racial injustice has continued in both direct and covert ways, but Joseph hopes 2020 will bring lasting change: “Hopefully, the current expression of anger and determination of the Black Lives Matter protests will make a difference in the long, exhausting stretch of emancipation that Juneteenth is.”
+Racial injustice has continued in both direct and covert ways, but Joseph hopes the Black Lives Matter movement will bring lasting change: “Hopefully, the expression of anger and determination of the Black Lives Matter protests will make a difference in the long, exhausting stretch of emancipation that Juneteenth is.”